-Wigan Athletic new-boy Kieffer Moore is hoping to make his grandad the proud by making his international debut for Wales in the European Championship qualifying clash against Azerbaijan tonight
+Wigan Athletic forward Kieffer Moore hoping to make his grandad proud by making his international debut for Wales tonight

 Moore made his comeback from a calf injury in the 0-0 draw with his old club Barnsley on Saturday.

 And now the forward has linked up with the Wales squad and hopes to make his debut for Ryan Giggs side at the Cardiff City Stadium tonight.

 Cornwall native Moore qualifies due to his Welsh grandad, Raymond Moore.

 And the striker is now hungry to make his first international appearance.

 He said: “My Grandad is from Wales.
 He is very proud and he is buzzing.”